 Our reputation in Architecture exceeds 50 years and we currently rank in the UK top 10 (Complete University Guide 2021 and Guardian University Guide 2021).
 Architecture at Queen’s is also joint 1st in the UK for graduate prospects.

 - - Architects’ Registration Board (ARB) recognised Part 2 degree - Royal Institute of British Architects (RIBA) recognised Part 2 degree

-- The programme is an active participant in Erasmus with links to established schools of architecture in Europe.
-MArch I includes a compulsory, self-funded field-trip, usually to a mainland European city.
+- MArch I includes a compulsory, self-funded field-trip, usually to a mainland European city.